MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/troubleshoot-cannot-bring-physical-disk-online.md

    `Set-ClusterLog -Level 5`

-3. Capture a performance monitor log or storport trace to check for poor disk performance, which might delay the online process.
+3. Capture a performance monitor log or a Storport Trace to check for poor disk performance, which might delay the online process.

 4. Cluster validation is useful in this scenario also.
 You can create a new cluster disk from the same SAN and point the cluster validation to that disk.

-5. If the cluster Resource Hosting Subsystem (Rhs.exe) process is crashing during the failed online attempt, then you'll need to configure the server to generate a full memory dump and set the following registry keys:
+5. If the cluster Resource Hosting Subsystem (Rhs.exe) process crashes during the failed online attempt, then you need to configure the server to generate a full memory dump and set the following registry keys:

    - For Windows Server 2012: